Fujifilm X-Pro3 vs X-T3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-Pro3 and the X-T3 are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the X-Pro3 followed on from the Fujifilm X-Pro2.
+The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro3 and the Fujifilm X-T3?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.